What’s new on Netflix? Best movies and TV shows released daily

 Saturday 21st December: Vacation Rush

-A radio DJ loses every part however finds new methods to attach along with his household on this candy seasonal film.
+A radio DJ loses every thing however finds new methods to attach along with his household on this candy seasonal film.
 Watch on Netflix

 Friday 20th December: The Witcher